QuentinKing/Website/content/shaders/matcaps/index.md

         Some benefits of this shader technique:
         <div class="indent">
             <li>
-                SUPER flexible for artists.
+                Super flexible for artists.
 They can paint these MatCaps, and they can also render them out by pointing an orthographic camera at a sphere in whatever software they like.
 It allows artists to create both NPR or PBR materials.
             </li>
             <li>
                 Its only a texture lookup!
 No computations so your shaders are super low cost in terms of shader instructions.